thenexthub/Codira/docs/OptimizerCountersAnalysis.md

 analysis of changes to the SIL representation during the compilation.

-This document describes how you collect and analyze the counters produced by the optimizer of the Swift compiler.
+This document describes how you collect and analyze the counters produced by the optimizer of the Codira compiler.
 This analysis is useful if you need to get a detailed insight into the optimizer passes, their effect on the SIL code, compile times, compiler's memory consumption, etc. For example, you can find out which optimization passes or phases of optimization produce most new SIL